endalk200/react-libraries/packages/react-utils-elib/README.md

 # React Utils Elib

-A collection of utility functions for react.
+A collection of utility functions.
+These utility function focus primarily on frontend code but some have backend related utility functions as well.
 Includes helper functions for react application development and testing.
 Refer [bellow](#Utils) for full list of utilities the library provides

 ## Features

 -   🔮 **Typescript**

     Written in typescript so you get the advantage of strong type safety

 ## Installation